Blisse/blisse.github.com/README.markdown

 -------

+    [2012-04-08] 2.1

+Scratch that.
+Not really big changes because of the way my site is structured now, but it's slightly noticeable.
+I am working to incorporate Microsoft's attempt to make text the focal point of the application.
+Instead of having literal borders, spacing and sizing of text creates a natural feel.
+It's still a work in progress, but I really like that concept.

     [2012-03-24] 2.0

 Done my final changes to the site.
 Unlikely to change any other parts of the site in the future unless I experience some stronger shifts.
 For now, this will be the base from which I will be building new layouts and features.
 Lots of work to get this site running.
 I hope it works!

     [2012-02-26] 1.1